MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 1. Add a dynamic value, and then select **Enter**.

-    In the process of building prompts, makers often need to provide context data to ensure that the model generates appropriate responses.
+    In the process of building prompts, makers often need to provide context data to ensure that the GPT model generates appropriate responses.
 To facilitate this, dynamic values are used in the prompt, serving as placeholders that get filled with actual data at runtime.

 1. Test your prompt using the sample value.